eviallet/myWRIO/README.md

 [Documentation found here](https://github.com/eviallet/myWRIO-Docs)

 The docs are generated with Doxygen.
 Each line of code is documented and examples are provided for each class.
+There is a guide to setup Eclipse to use our API.

 * Blink a LED